 Beginner Tips

 Beginners can use straps to perform this pose initially.
-With practice, the use or need of the Yoga Prop can be decreased.
+With practice, the need for the yoga prop can be reduced.

 Advanced Poses